 These are proven examples of what these centralized organizations are capable of and how they affect us, how unaware we are being general public and how massively we are affected.

-Dr Craig Steven Wright has identified himself as the the main part of the team that created Bitcoin, and he is the one who is claiming to be Satoshi Nakamoto.
-The BBC, The Economist have taken interview of him and after an interview on the Melbourne’s first Bitcoin Conference on 10th July 2014 showed how deeply he understood the concept of Bitcoin.
+Dr. Craig Steven Wright has identified himself as the main part of the team that created Bitcoin, and he is the one who is claiming to be Satoshi Nakamoto.
+The BBC, The Economist have taken an interview of him and after an interview on the Melbourne’s first Bitcoin Conference on 10th July 2014 showed how deeply he understood the concept of Bitcoin.

 When asked that why he remained under a pseudonym for such a long time he replied that he doesn’t want name or fame and he is doing this now because the members of the team decided for him to do so, he never wanted to be public because it would affect the lives of the people he cared about.

 He was allegedly under investigation of the ATO(Australian Taxation Office) according to BBC which he denied and replied, they have told the ATO everything, about the tax, issues, and implications and they put everything with the auditors, they have internal audit and provide that information to the tax office so that they can pay the correct amount of tax.
 Because no one understands Bitcoin very well, and no one understands the timing or anything like that, it is still an ongoing matter, so they have lawyers negotiating how much tax they owe.

 Was it important for Satoshi Nakamoto to be anonymous?